giobel/ReviTab/README.md

 examples:

 \*Structural Framing -> select all structural framings in the active view.

 \*Structural Framing+Length>10000 -> select all structural framings in the active view longer than 10m.

 \*Walls+Mark=aa -> select all walls with a Mark equal to 'aa'

+## Background Print
+Open a model in background and print its drawings.

+## Purge Families
+Purge families and leave only a type called Default.
+Requires the Purge Unused that can be found in the Revit Purge Unused branch.
+Credits: Matt Taylor https://gitlab.com/MattTaylor/RevitPurgeUnused/blob/master/PurgeTool.vb